-Offering different kinds of subscriptions makes your solution more flexible and attracts more clients.
+Offering different kinds of subscriptions makes a SaaS pricing model more flexible and attracts more clients.
 Plus, your users will be glad to know they can still keep using your SaaS if their budget changes by simply shifting to a bigger or smaller package.

 Now, you know what essential features your SaaS application needs and what technical and non-technical characteristics to pay attention to.
 Phew, it’s finally time to get down to coding.

 The process of building SaaS applications usually follows the following steps:

 This is the largest chunk of work in SaaS software development.
 Building a SaaS application from scratch requires months and an entire team of dedicated experts, with everyone focused on their field of expertise.